gavinlyonsrepo/pic_12F675_projects/README.md

 Overview
 --------------------------------------------
 * Name: pic_12F675_projects
-* Description: A set of projects and example code for a Pic 12F675 Microcontroller, written in C and Assembly.
+* Description: A set of projects for a PIC 12F675 Microcontroller, written in C and Assembly.
 * Author: Gavin Lyons